 Timeline of the Opioid Crisis in the United States

 To understand the role of opioid addiction in women, one must first understand how the opioid crisis unfolded in the United States.
-Although the seeds of the crisis were planted earlier, things began in 1995 when the American Pain Society successfully advocated making pain the “fifth vital sign” aside body temperature, pulse rate, breathing rate, and blood pressure.
+Although the seeds of the crisis were planted earlier, things began in 1995 when the American Pain Society successfully advocated making pain the “fifth vital sign” aside from body temperature, pulse rate, breathing rate, and blood pressure.
 Suddenly, medical providers were asked to inquire about pain at each office visit.
 While the intention was to increase access to pain management resources, there were unfortunate consequences.

 Release of Oxycontin and Overprescription of Opioids